 Is it all over?
 The answer is NO. Now we’ll get into the nitty-gritty of the advice.

 How To Care Wooden Spoons and Forks?

 Can I put wooden spoons and forks in the dishwasher?

-Never ever put wooden spoons and forks in the dishwasher unless you want to ruin them.
+So one of the most things you need to know when care wooden spoons and forks is that never ever put wooden spoons and forks in the dishwasher unless you want to ruin them.

 Cleaning wooden utensils in the dishwasher are the biggest mistake when it comes to caring for them.

-Heat, detergents and strong water will quickly warp or fracture or break wooden goods.
+Heat, detergents, and strong water will quickly warp or fracture or break wooden goods.
 As a result, always handwash your wooden spoons with soap and warm water and let them air dry.

 After Using, Immediately Hand-Wash Wooden Spoons and Fork with Hot Water and Soap.